custom-components/ble_monitor/info.md

 It is advised for all sensors to change the `reset_timer` to a relatively short period, e.g. 1 second.

-# Changes in 2.9.0-beta
+**Battery entities**
+- Removal of the generate battery entities option.
+  - The option `batt_entities` has been removed (it will display a warning if still in your YAML configuration).
+BLE monitor will, from now on, always generate the battery and/or voltage entities.
+HA has built in functionality to disable these sensors.

-- Add support for Qingping Bluetooth clock (CGC1)
+**New sensor: Qingping Bluetooth clock (CGC1)**
   - This device (most likely) requires an encryption key.
 If you have information about update frequency, encryption key requirement, and/or a log with `report_unknown: "qingping"`, we can improve the documentation and implement qingping format support without encryption.
 Please open an issue if you want to help us with this information.

+**Other changes**
 - Rewriting sensor and binary sensor (part 6)
   - Optimization of the code to make it easier to add future sensors
-- Removal of the generate battery entities option.
-  - The option `batt_entities` has been removed (it will display a warning if still in your YAML configuration).
-BLE monitor will, from now on, always generate the battery and/or voltage entities.
-HA has built in functionality to disable these sensors.

-{% endif %}
-{% if installed or pending_update %}

-# Changes in 2.8.1

-- Rewriting BLE parser (part 5)
-  - Xiaomi parser rewritten (based on the work of @pvvx)
-  - Firmware attribute now shows the MiBeacon version being used by the device

 {% endif %}